 The decrease in capital via par value reduction can nevertheless negatively affect shareholder rights.
-Indeed, when the right to place an item on the agenda of the annual general meeting is contingent on holding a certain amount of nominal value (1 million Swiss francs in Switzerland), a reduction in capital undermines the shareholders' rights unless the company amends its articles of association to reduce the minimum nominal amount required to place an item on the agenda accordingly.
+Indeed, when the right to place an item on the agenda of the annual general meeting is contingent on holding a certain amount of nominal value, a reduction in capital undermines the shareholders' rights unless the company amends its articles of association to reduce the minimum nominal amount required to place an item on the agenda accordingly.